Code-Institute-Submissions/milestone-68/README.md

 * I had a issue with uploading my images to my project and the data base.
 They would always disapear after a couple of hours.
 I fixed this by using a hosting site [Imgur](#https://imgur.com/) which I uploaded my images to.

-* During development my forms for adding and editing a pairing wouldnt not have the information being passed through, I realised I had put two seperate forms for the cheese and wine.
+* During development my forms for adding and editing a pairing were having issues, the information was not being passed through.
+I realised I had put two seperate forms for the cheese and wine.
 I resolved this by putting them in the same form.

 * My footer on the profile page refused to stick to the bottom.
 I tried to fix it with the fixed-footer Bootstrap class.
 It sticked to the bottom but then covered any content at the bottom of the page.
 I resolved it by removing the bottom of 0 and gave the wrapping section of the page a minimum width of 100vh.